IntellureIntellure

 Use sed or tr to clean

-Strip ANSI codes with sed 's/\x1b\[[0-9;]*m//g' — but this only handles color codes, not whitespace or markdown artifacts.
+Strip ANSI codes with sed 's/\x1b\[[0-9;]*m//g', though this only handles color codes, not whitespace or markdown artifacts.

 Prevention Tips